covation-labs/coding-test/README.md

 - Push your code in your branch.

-- Create a pull request for the same.
+- Create a pull request for the main branch.

 - Share your pull request link at drawat@prodeasy.com